Ackee-Blockchain/school-of-solana/1.lesson/README.md

         ```bash
         anchor test --skip-local-validator
         ```

-        > This may give you something like:
+## Common Issues
+- ### Insufficient Funds
+    Running the Tests manually, i.e. starting `solana-test-validator` and using `anchor-deploy` and `anchor test --skip-local-validator` can result in:
     ```text
     Error: Account qxyKnYiTRpu4i4UobGXptrwjcmbEhswyVkMXX8PFPXT has insufficient funds for spend (1.90000344 SOL) + fee (0.00137 SOL)
     ```
-        > This means that the program deployer has not enough funds to deploy the program to your local validator.
-You can resolve it by running
+    This means that the program deployer does not have enough funds to deploy the program to your Local Solana Validator.
-        ```bash
-        solana config set --url locahost
-        solana aidrop 500 qxyKnYiTRpu4i4UobGXptrwjcmbEhswyVkMXX8PFPXT # change the address correspondingly
+    - **To fix this**
+        - use only `anchor test` - without manually starting the validator by yourself
+        - use `solana airdrop 500 <DEPLOYER_ADDRESS>` - this will require to have the config setup for the Localhost, and you need to know the deployer address.
+You can find the path to the deplyer wallet in the Anchor.toml file
+- ### Rustc Versions mismatch
+    During the various commands, but mostly during the `anchor build` you may encounter `rustc` version mismatch as shown in the example below.
+Even thought the command `rustup default` show that you have sufficient version installed, the error still persists.
+    ```text
+    error: package `solana-program v1.18.12` cannot be built because it requires rustc 1.75.0 or newer, while the currently active rustc version is 1.72.0-dev.
     ```
-    - Run again
+    - **To fix this**
+        - Solana CLI comes with its own `rustc` version, which will overwrite the installed rustc version.
+This means the only thing you need to do is to update the Solana CLI.
+If your program uses `solana-program v1.18.12` , upgrade the Solana CLI to `1.18.12` like:
             ```bash
-        anchor test --skip-local-validator
+            solana-install init 1.18.12
             ```

+- ### How to Contribute
+    short description + optionally error message
+    - **To fix this**
+        - write description what to do

 -----

 ### Need help?
 If you have any questions feel free to reach out to us at [Discord](https://discord.gg/z3JVuZyFnp).